Concordium/concordium-update-proposals/source/CIS/cis-1.rst

 ~~~~~~~~~~~~

 - The balance of an address not owning any amount of a token type SHOULD be treated as having a balance of zero.
+- The contract function MUST NOT increase or decrease the balance of any address for any token type.
+- The contract function MUST NOT add or remove any operator for any address.
 - The contract function MUST reject if any of the queries fail:

   - A query MUST fail if the token ID is unknown with error: :ref:`INVALID_TOKEN_ID<CIS-1-rejection-errors>`.